 The original target of the eponymous machine, Sarah Connor is often referenced as one of the earliest action heroines of cinema.
 By most definitions, she is the protagonist of the franchise, at least the first two films which are all anyone remembers anyways.
 Yet she is still somewhat overshadowed by Schwarzenneger’s cloud of celebrity.
 People remember "I'll be back," before they remember anything about Sarah Connor.
 That's nothing agonizing, I guess.
 The Terminator is a pretty cool character.
 What is agonizing is when I come across conversations about how Sarah Connor “hasn’t aged well” or “is actually bad for feminism.”

 Maybe it’s because the legacy of the franchise privileges the title character over her, but Sarah Connor finds herself an undeserving victim of internet pseudo-intellect, and that needs to be corrected.
-Sarah Connor is powerful as an agent of action within her films, powerful for how she is treated visually, and powerful for what she stands for.
+Because it's not just that Sarah Connor isn't a damsel in distress or that she gets to use a gun.
+Sarah Connor is powerful for her agency within her films, powerful for how she is treated visually, and powerful for what she stands for.

 Crash Course in Terminator Lore